 LIBRA

 There are two sides to a Libra.
 One that is focused on justice, and one that is focused on love and beauty.
 They find their balance in the middle, however, when it comes to the ideal career for a Libra, this will be different for every Libra at hand.
-You could find a Libra in a more serious role like a lawyer or a judge fighting for justice or; something like a designer, artist, curator, esthetician, stylist, and interior designer.
+You could find a Libra in a more serious role like a lawyer or a judge fighting for justice or; something like a designer, artist, curator, esthetician, stylist, or interior designer.

 A Libra would also thrive in positions where love and relationships are the basis, like the wedding industry, marriage counselors, sex therapists, and professional matchmakers.
 Libra happens to be the wealthiest sign of the zodiac, so you can find them in many different career ventures, meeting their success.